Valyors/Valyors/README.md

 - 👀 Interested in blockchain, cybersecurity and building useful tech.
 - 🧠 Currently building cybersecurity training programs for non-tech SMEs.
 - 🎤 Love pitching projects and participating in hackathons.
-- 🌍 Based between Angers 🇫🇷 and Sevilla 🇪🇸.
+- 🌍 Based between Angers and Paris 🇫🇷.

 ---